rfo909/CFT/README.md

 because of a need for a do-all tool in my job as a developer, and from my long lasting interest in parsers and interpreters.

-*README last updated 2021-10-08*
+*README last updated 2021-10-13*

 ## Terminal based - shell-like - programmable

-The REPL makes it act like a shell, for navigating the directory tree, and inspecting files:
+The REPL makes it CFT work like a shell, for navigating the directory tree, and inspecting files:

 - cd, ls, pwd, cat, more, edit